 Trident is not the jobs provider it is claimed to be

 CND has calculated that approximately 11,520 civilian jobs are directly dependent on Trident.
 Guaranteeing people’s livelihoods matters but £205 billion can be used far more effectively to create well-paid jobs than wasting it on replacing Trident.
 A Defence Diversification Agency should be established to ensure the skills of the workers would be transferred to other industries, such as building conventional ships or producing renewable energy.
 A government-led economic diversification plan would minimise the job losses should Trident be scrapped.

-All the facts stack up against Trident – and they continue to do so, irrespective of the shameful vote to replace Britain’s nuclear weapons.
-This decision demonstrated a failure of vision on the part of our government.
-This was a once in a generation opportunity to break with this antiquated weapons system and address our defence needs in ways appropriate to the twenty first century.
+We should be scrapping this antiquated weapons system and addressing our defence needs in ways appropriate to the twenty first century.
 The overwhelming majority of states in the world – those without nuclear weapons – continue to insist that we comply with our international treaty obligation to disarm.
-Far from enhancing our status, our continued failure to disarm does us enormous harm in the eyes of the global majority.
+Our continued failure to do so does us enormous harm in the eyes of the global majority.

 Scrapping Trident and its replacement remains an urgent priority for CND.
 We want to see a world without nuclear weapons, and getting rid of Britain’s nuclear weapons is part of that process.
-CND will continue to campaign against its replacement, working with those broad forces across society that wish to see an end to Britain’s possession of weapons of mass destruction.
+CND will continue to campaign to this end, working with those broad forces across society that wish to see an end to Britain’s possession of weapons of mass destruction.